NicolasKeita/R-type-video-game/README.md

 ## Windows compilation :

 #### Prerequisites to install :
+- Conan (to install Boost.asio) : https://conan.io
+- Cmake version 3.12.4 minimun
 - Visual Studio with their C++ addon (this step is just to download visual studio compiler)

 #### Then compile executables with my script
 - Run the script ```$ build_executables_windows_10.ps1```